dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-create-a-simple-binding.md

 The namespace of the code won't match your project's namespace, unless you created a project named **ArticleSample**.
 You can copy and paste the `Window.Resources` and root element (`StackPanel`) into you're **MainWindow** if you created a new project.

-Here are some important aspects about the XAML code:
+To better understand how the previous XAML is using data binding, consider the following points:

 - A XAML resource is used to create an instance of the `Employee` class.